matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-2 State Transition Testing.md

 $$

 3. **All Transitions Coverage**
-   * Coverage items are ALL transitions (valid and invalid)
+   * Coverage items are ALL transitions (valid & invalid)
    * 100% all transition coverage:
      * Exercise all valid transitions
      * Try to exercise all invalid transitions
    * Test only one invalid transition per test case to avoid **fault masking**
-   * Often a minimum requirement for mission and safety-critical software
+   * Often a minimum requirement for mission & safety-critical software
 $$
- \frac{\textbf{No. of exercised valid and invalid transitions}}{\textbf{Total no. of valid and invalid transitions}} \times 100\%
+ \frac{\textbf{No. of exercised valid & invalid transitions}}{\textbf{Total no. of valid & invalid transitions}} \times 100\%
 $$

 #### State Transition Testing - Summary
-* 100% All Transitions Coverage guarantees 100% Valid Transitions coverage AND 100% All States Coverage
+* 100% All Transitions Coverage guarantees 100% Valid Transitions coverage & 100% All States Coverage
 * 100% Valid Transitions coverage guarantees 100% All States Coverage
 * Full Valid Transitions Coverage is most widely used
 * All states coverage is weakest as typically it does not cover all transitions

 #### State Transition Testing - Example
-* Website shopping cart starts empty – purchases are selected and added to the cart.
+* Website shopping cart starts empty – purchases are selected & added to the cart.
 * Items can also be removed from the cart.
-* On checkout, a summary of basket and cost is shown and customer indicates whether this is OK or not.
+* On checkout, a summary of basket & cost is shown & customer indicates whether this is OK or not.
-* If all is ok, then leave the summary display and go to the payment system.
+* If all is ok, then leave the summary display & go to the payment system.
 * Otherwise go back to shopping.
 ![image3.png](assets/image3.png)